|

 He

-was a member of Greenwood Christian Church, the American Legion
+was a member of Greenwood Christian Church, the American Legion in Greenfield

-in Greenfield and the Veterans of Foreign Wars.
+and the Veterans of Foreign Wars.

 Surviving

-are one brother, Don Schache and his wife, Linda, Walton; one
+are one brother, Don Schache and his wife, Linda, Walton; one sister, Shirley

-sister, Shirley Kistler, and her husband, George, Logansport;
+Kistler, and her husband, George, Logansport; three stepsons, Herbert Pasch,

-and Michael Pasch, all of Indianapolis; two stepdaughters, Judi
+Neil Pasch and his wife, Sandy, and Michael Pasch, all of Indianapolis; two

-16 stepgrandchildren; and 10 stepgreat-grandchildren.
-[Also surviving
+Indianapolis; 16 stepgrandchildren; and 10 stepgreat-grandchildren.
+[Also

-is a daughter Grace E. Schache Cantwell and husband Chuck, grandchildren
+surviving is a daughter Grace E. Schache Cantwell and husband Chuck, grandchildren

-Mary and Tim from North Salem, Indiana, who were inadvertantly
+Mary and Tim from North Salem, Indiana, who were inadvertantly not listed in

-not listed in original obituary.(9-19-08) Grace
+original obituary.(9-19-08) Grace

 provided the more recent photo for this page.]